 Students gain knowledge about the legal framework of participation and learn the basics of democracy theories.
 These include, in particular, the Works Constitution Act and Workers Representation Law as well as theories of grassroots democracy, representative democracy, social democracy and corporatism.

 Students will be qualified to use participation as a method in processes, projects and events.
-They acquire practical knowledge, technical and methodological skills and are able to realize consulting processes and seminars based on predetermined concepts.
-In the first part of this module, mainly methodological tools, forms of moderation and event concepts are being taught.
+They acquire practical knowledge, technical and methodological skills and are able to realize consulting processes and seminars based on their own concepts.
+In the first part of this module, methodological tools, forms of moderation and event concepts are part of the seminar.

-In the second part of this module, the role and function of leadership in participation processes and various group dynamics are discussed and tried as case studies.
+In the second part of this module, the role and function of leadership in participation processes and group dynamics are discussed through case studies.
 Students learn the basics of project management and conflict resolution strategies.

 Module 5: Final Thesis

-Students formulate a hypothesis on a seminar topic and develop an independent, scientific argument.
+Students develop a hypothesis on a seminar topic and write a scientific thesis.